Cecilia Vicuña

 Cecilia Vicuña (born 1948) is a Chilean poet and artist based in New York and Santiago, Chile.

 Her work is noted for themes of language, memory, dissolution, extinction and exile.
 Critics also note the relevance of her work to the politics of ecological destruction, cultural homogenization, and economic disparity, particularly the way in which such phenomena disenfranchise the already powerless.
-Her commitment to feminist forms and methodologies is considered to be a unifying theme across her diverse body of work, among which quipus, palabrarmas and precarious stand out.
+Her commitment to feminist forms and methodologies is considered to be a unifying theme across her diverse body of work, among which her fibre art quipus, knotted or unknotted strings, palabrarmas and precarios, made from natural, delicate materials, stand out.
 Her practice has been specifically linked to the term eco-feminism.

 Cecilia Vicuña was distinguished with Premio Velázquez de Artes Plásticas 2019, Spain's most prominent art award and given out by the Spanish Ministry of Culture to an artist based in the country or from the Ibero-American Community of Nations.
 The jury statement said that she is receiving the award for her "outstanding work as a poet, visual artist and activist" and her "multidimensional art that interacts with the earth, written language, and weaving.".
+The same year she was an invited guest artists to the physics laboratory CERN.

 Early life and education

 Cecilia Vicuña was born in Santiago de Chile in 1948 and raised in La Florida, in the Maipo valley.
-From 1957 to 1964, she learned English at St Gabriel's English School and made large abstract paintings at her first studio built by her father.
+Her great-grandmother and grandfather were sculptors.
+From 1957 to 1964, she learned English at St Gabriel's English School and made large abstract paintings at her first studio built by her father in their garden.
 In 1966, she attended architecture school at the University of Chile in Santiago but switched to the fine arts school.
 In 1967 she founded the "Tribu No" and the Mexican magazine El Corno Emplumado published her first poem.
 Her first poem was published when she was 18.

 She received her MFA from the University of Chile in 1971 and moved to London with a British Council Award in 1972 to attend the Slade School of Fine Art.
 In 1973 she went into exile in London following the death of President Salvador Allende and the 1973 Chilean coup d'état led by General Augusto Pinochet, she remained in London.